lbl-srg/obc/specification/source/cdl.rst

 - the relations ``>``, ``>=``, ``<``, ``<=``, ``==``, ``<>``,
 - calls to the functions listed in :numref:`tab_par_fun`.

-[For example, to instantiate a gain, one would write
+[For example, to instantiate a block that multiplies its input by a parameter, one would write

 .. code-block:: modelica

-   Continuous.Gain gai(k=-1) "Constant gain of -1" annotation(...);
+   CDL.Continuous.MultiplyByParameter gai(k=-1) "Constant gain of -1" annotation(...);

 where the documentation string is optional.
 The annotation is typically used